symbiote-library/docker-project/readme.md

 ``docker exec -it -u `id -u`:`id -g` {project}_node_1 bash -c "cd themes/site-theme && yarn install && yarn start"``

-Optionally, you can set up your docker-compose with a command like the following
+Optionally, you can set up your docker-compose with a command like the following:

 ```
 services: